duff/vim_nerd_snippets/readme.txt

 Call the file whatever you want, but its important to stick it in the after/plugin directory.
 This setup file could look something like the following:

   call NERDSnippetsReset()
   source ~/.vim/snippets/support_functions.vim
   call NERDSnippetsFromDirectory("~/.vim/snippets")

   "use our html snippets for eruby and xhtml too call NERDSnippetsFromDirectoryForFiletype('~/.vim/snippets/ruby-rails', 'ruby') call NERDSnippetsFromDirectoryForFiletype('~/.vim/snippets/eruby-rails', 'eruby') call NERDSnippetsFromDirectoryForFiletype('~/.vim/snippets/html', 'eruby')

+There's a Rakefile that can help you install the snippets locally into your snippets directory.